-Considering the holiday season is already coming to a close (happy new year everyone!)
+Considering the holiday season is already ending (Happy New Year everyone!)
 I think it’s about time I shared my holiday home tour for the year.
 A little late, but better late than never, right?!
 I don’t know what it was about Christmas time 2016, but I was craving simple Christmas decor.
 Not only was I craving simple Christmas decor, but also simple Christmas traditions.
-Maybe it’s being super pregnant (t-minus 7 weeks until baby Campbell time) or maybe it was recovering from hosting 35+ for Thanksgiving (while being almost super pregnant), but I was tired and just wanted to soak in the simple things of the season.
+Maybe it’s being super pregnant (t-minus 7 weeks until baby Campbell time) or maybe it was recovering from hosting 35+ for Thanksgiving (while being almost super pregnant).
+Still, I was tired and just wanted to soak in the simple things of the season.
 So needless to say, our holiday home tour this year is more like a “simple Christmas decor home tour”.
 Without further ado, welcome to our vintage, circa 1781 farmhouse all decked out and blanketed in snow for Christmas.

 If you look closely you can see puppy Merle in front of the house.
 And for the record, this is as far as he goes out front of our house before he gets scared and runs to the back door.
 So cute!